Subshifts with sparse traces: Corollaries

+The first two paragraphs of the proof of the previous proposition go through with minor modifications, in the first observing that a one-dimensional subshift with a deterministic direction is an SFT, and in the second picking $n$ to be the radius of the local rule of upward determinism instead of the SFT window.
+Let $Z$ be as in that proof.

-\begin{proof} Suppose $X$ is deterministic upward.
-In the argument of the previous proposition, one can then replace the pigeonhole principle by determinism.
-Namely, let $x \in X$ be a covering configuration of a path configuration in $Z$.
-Determinism means that a lower half-plane containing half of the path will be uniquely filled to a configuration of $X$.
-Since the determinism is given by a local rule (by compactness), and every row of $X$ is eventually periodic, it is easy to see that the direction of the path is rational.
+Let now $x \in X$ be a covering configuration of a highway configuration $z \in Z$.
+Determinism means that a lower half-plane containing half of the path will have a unique extension to a configuration of $X$.
+Since the determinism is given by a local rule, in fact a finite number $\ell$ of rows already determines the next row upward.
+Since every row of $x$ is eventually periodic with uniformly bounded preperiod (by the definition of a highway, and the definition of the factor $Z$), there are, up to shifting, only finitely many $\ell$-tuples of consecutive rows.
+It follows from the pigeonhole principle that the direction of the path is rational, and thus $x$ is singly periodic.

-Finite configurations are impossible, because something cannot appear from nothing.
-Similar reasoning applies to blob fractals: in the orbit closure of a blob fractal, for any $d$ one can find a half-plane in direction $d$ of all zeroes whose boundary contains a nonzero symbol. \end{proof}
+There cannot be any finite configurations in $Z$ because otherwise something appears from nothing in $X$.
+Similar reasoning applies to \froctals{}: in the orbit closure of a \froctal{}, for any direction $\bol v \in \R^2 \setminus \{\bol 0\}$ (in particular for $\bol v = (0,1)$) one can find a half-plane in direction $\bol v$ of all zeroes whose boundary contains a nonzero symbol, and again something appears from nothing in $X$. \end{proof}

 When the deterministic direction is not vertical, $X$ need not contain a singly periodic point.
 See Example~\ref{ex:BoundedDeterministicSubshift} in Section~\ref{sec:Examples}.
-However, in the rowsparse case, any direction of determinism implies the existence of a singly periodic point.
-A well-studied concept in multidimensional dynamics are the directions of expansivity \cite{BoLi97}, a concept similar to determinism.
-We say $d \in \R^2 \setminus \{(0)\}$ is an \emph{expansive direction}\footnote{Of course, a more natural way to define directional expansivity is to talk about expansive subspaces of $\R^2$, but for the purpose of our discussion, we find directions notationally easier.} if, defining $L_{d,r} = \R d + B_r \subset \R^2$, we have
+However, we will show next that in the trace sparse case, any direction of determinism implies the existence of a singly periodic point.
+A much studied concept in multidimensional dynamics are the directions of expansivity \cite{BoLi97}, a concept similar to determinism.
+We say $\bol v \in \R^2 \setminus \{\bol 0\}$ is an \emph{expansive direction}\footnote{Of course, a more natural way to define directional expansivity is to talk about expansive subspaces of $\R^2$, but for the purpose of our discussion, we find directions notationally easier.} if, defining $L_{\bol v,r} = \R \bol v + B_r(0) \subset \R^2$, we have

 Determinism and expansivity are connected by the following well-known lemma.